 If you would like to discuss registration details you should contact the usual British Council reception; otherwise, all other contact after the summer camp has started, such as informing us your child will be late, should be directed to the onsite Summer Camp phone number on 775 880 716.
-This number will be active from the 1st of July.
+This number will be active from the 7th July.

 What we recommend leaving at home:

 Any valuable items, jewellery, expensive electronic devices, etc. All clothing should be name-tagged to identify its owner.

 What happens if I want to cancel my booking?